alaa989/flutter_scalify/README.md

 ### Wrap your app with ScalifyProvider

 Initialize the engine with your design specifications.
-You can now optionally define font size limits.

 ```dart
 import 'package:flutter/material.dart';